JustScrub/aws_lambda_zabbix_mon/README.md

                     - `count(/<suffix>/errors.metrics.<suffix>[{#FN_NAME}],5m,"ge","{$ERROR_HIGH:{#PRIO}}")>=1`
                 - do not create triggers for left out entries in the configuration table
                     - using discovery rule Overrides
-    - RE-discovery
-        - When Zabbix recieves FN_NAME,PRIO where FN_NAME is already known and PRIO is changed (update function priority), it updates all items/triggers that are checked as "discover" in LLD rule / override
-        - --> in multi-trigger mapping, changing the priority leaves triggers not to discover intact, WILL NOT DELETE THEM as is required
-        - solution = scripts/lambda_update_priority.py script:
-            - deletes Zabbix triggers for the funtion (contains `triggers.<suffix>[<FnName>]`),
-            - updates the priority of a Lambda function,
-            - discovers it anew

  - configure Zabbix infrastructure
     - passive agent --> proxy --> server